 Liability for a Mold Injury Claim

-People are exposed to mold quite frequently, but in small amounts and of benign species.
-If someone is exposed to a large infestation of mold on a regular basis in a place they frequent or live, they are at an increased risk of developing a mold-related injury.
+People are exposed to mold quite frequently, but in small amounts, and of benign species.
+If someone is exposed to a large infestation of mold on a regular basis in a place they frequent or live in, they are at an increased risk of developing a mold-related injury.
 A person must be able to show clear evidence of negligence such as a property owner’s or maintenance provider’s negligence that resulted in a significant injury.

 Damages You Could Recover From A Florida Toxic Mold Lawsuits